About

 the artist’s task is not to find an audience, but to leave behind something for an audience to find.

-He recently embarked on a year-round workshop of Samuel Beckett’s Krapp’s Last Tape, which culminated in an end of the year performance at Studio 111 in November, 2022 and is currently working on a documentary about that experience.
+Crawling out of the wreckage of the pandemic, Dennis Leroy Kangalee recently embarked on a year-round workshop of Samuel Beckett’s Krapp’s Last Tape, which culminated in an end of the year performance at Studio 111 in November, 2022 and is currently working on a documentary about that experience.

-Inspired by artist-critics like Amiri Baraka, John Berger, Antonin Artaud, and Lester Bangs he writes for the Luminal Theater’s Wavelengths.
-When not performing or writing, Dennis Leroy Kangalee teaches acting, gives seminars comparing political films to the resistance of American folk music, and helps to promote plays, artists, films, etc. that have been otherwise neglected by the mainstream.
-A recipient of honorariums, most recently from Princeton in 2016, he is one of the leading outsider (“non-academic”) film theorists and an independent scholar of Black protest drama.
+A recipient of honorariums, including Princeton in 2016, he is one of the leading outsider (“non-academic”) film theorists and an independent scholar of Black protest drama.
 His contribution to the Journal of Humanistic Psychology in 2021, with psychologists Eric Greene and Nisha Gupta, exemplifies his interest in mental health, trauma, and the healing power of art.
-His contribution to the critically acclaimed Fever Spores, a book about William S. Burroughs, with essays or interviews by Samuel Delaney, David Cronenberg, etc – was published in 2022, the year he formed the Kangalee Arts Ensemble.
+His contribution to the critically acclaimed Fever Spores, a book about William S. Burroughs, with essays or interviews by Samuel Delaney, David Cronenberg, etc. – was published in 2022, the year he formed the Kangalee Arts Ensemble.
+In 2023, he began offering dramaturgical services and consulting to dramatists, and resumed private acting coaching to actors.

+Art is the highest form of non-violent resistance.
 Support Living Artists or else you will see no visions and receive no prophecies.

 For screenings, consulting, teaching, collaborations, or general inquiries please contact: kangaleearts@gmail.com